Chairperson

 Laurelle Muir

-As Manager of Community Engagement for Brisbane City Council, Laurelle was involved in the design and delivery of engagement strategies seeking community input into major projects that have shaped the City.
+As Manager of Brisbane City Council’s Community Engagement team for seven years, Laurelle oversaw the design and delivery of community engagement opportunities for major projects.

-Laurelle holds a Masters Degree in Social Planning, and a Master of Philosophy researching the role of place-based community organisations in the activation of community disaster resilience.
+Laurelle holds a master’s degree in social planning and a further master’s degree researching the role of place-based community organisations in the operationalisation of community disaster resilience.

 Vice Chairperson and Chair of the Farm and Risk Management Committee